sibir007/abstract/Rust_part2.md

 ##### How we can implement code reusing in Rust?

 You can do this in a limited way in Rust code using default trait method implementations.
 This is similar to a parent class having an implementation of a method and an inheriting child class also having the implementation of the method.
 We can also override the default implementation of default method when implement trait, which is similar to a child class overriding the implementation of a method inherited from a parent class.

+##### What is Polymorphism?

+Polymorphism is general concept that refers to code that can work with data of multiple types, which is being implemented, among other things by inheritance.

+##### How Rust implements Polymorphism?

+Rust uses generics to abstract over different possible types and trait bounds to impose constraints on what those types must provide.
+This is sometimes called bounded parametric polymorphism.

+#### 18.2 Using Trait Objects That Allow for Values of Different Types